 You might think happiness only comes from big wins or big achievements.
 You’re wrong.
 Research shows little things are more important.

+So Shawn believes rather than focusing on big boosts like vacations, it’s smarter to build little, consistent habits akin to brushing your teeth.
 What little habit gives a big happiness boost over time?
 Send a 2-minute “thank you” email or text as soon as you get into the office.

 Here’s Shawn: